 Andrew Simpson, an Olympic gold medaling sailor, died on Thursday when his catamaran sailboat capsized in San Francisco Bay.
-He had been training for this summer's America's Cup races, according to the Artemis Racing website.
+According to the Artemis Racing website, he had been training for this summer’s America’s Cup races.

-When the 72-foot-long sailboat capsized, Simpson was trapped underwater by the boat's platform for 10 minutes until help arrived.
-Doctors who were "afloat" with the Artemis Racing team were unable to revive Simpson once they managed to free him from the wrecked catamaran.
-The other sailor only suffered minor injuries, and twelve additional crewmembers were all uninjured and able to return to the Alameda dock.
+When the 72-foot-long sailboat capsized, Simpson was trapped underwater by the boat’s platform for 10 minutes until help arrived.
+Doctors who were “afloat” with the Artemis Racing team were unable to revive Simpson once they managed to free him from the wrecked catamaran.
+The other sailor only suffered minor injuries, and twelve additional crewmembers were uninjured and could return to the Alameda dock.

 The winds gusting over San Francisco Bay were measured between 15 and 20 knots at the time the boat capsized.
-When the winds were measured at 21 and 33 knots later in the day, the National Weather Service issued a small-craft advisory to dissuade inexperienced boaters to stay off the water.
+When the winds were measured at 21 and 33 knots later in the day, the National Weather Service issued a small-craft advisory to dissuade inexperienced boaters from staying off the water.

 Simpson, 36, a husband and father, was hired by Artemis Racing as the Swedish team’s strategist.
 “The entire Artemis team is devastated by what happened,” CEO Paul Cayard said in a statement.
 “Our heartfelt condolences are with Andrew’s wife and family.”